apereo/apereo.github.io/_posts/cas/2019-02-25-cas61-delegate-authn-saml2-idp.md

 }
 ```

-Now, if you try the same sequence again, (don't forget to start with application), you'd be greeted at the end of the flow with:
+Now, if you try the same sequence again, (don't forget to start with the application), you'd be greeted at the end of the flow with:

 ![image](https://user-images.githubusercontent.com/1205228/53349255-f7534900-38d9-11e9-84b4-ca80072d6927.png)